hyuns9808/pac_extract/README.md

 - Searches all PaCs of four open-source IaC scanning tools related to user input
 - Saves them in separate excel(.xlsx) files per tool
-- Saves the following properties per policy:
+- Saves the following properties per PaC of **Regula**:
     - RuleID
-        - Identification code assigned from each tool per policy
+        - Identification code assigned per PaC
     - Title
-        - Brief description of what the policy checks
+        - Brief description of what the PaC checks
     - File Location
-        - PaC file location from the downloaded repository
+        - PaC file location from the downloaded repository of Regula
     - {search_String} Specified
-        - Whether there is a specific policy category dedicated to the user's input string
+        - Whether there is a specific PaC folder related to the user's input string
     - Severity
-        - How severe the issue detected by the policy is regarding security or infrastructure integrity
+        - How severe the issue detected by the PaC is regarding security or infrastructure integrity
     - Summary
+        - Detailed description of what the PaC checks
+- Saves the following properties per PaC of **Terrascan**:
+    - JSON ID
+        - JSON identification code assigned per PaC
+    - Rego ID
+        - Rego identification code assigned per PaC
+    - Category
+        - Assigned Terrascan internal category of PaC
+    - File Location
+        - PaC file location from the downloaded repository of Terrascan
+    - {search_String} Specified
+        - Whether there is a specific PaC folder related to the user's input string
+    - Severity
+        - How severe the issue detected by the PaC is regarding security or infrastructure integrity
+    - Description
+        - Detailed description of what the PaC checks
+- Saves the following properties per PaC of **Checkov**:
+    - Code
+        - Identification code assigned per PaC
+    - Resource
+        - Assigned Checkov internal resource(similar to category) of PaC
+    - Description
-        - Detailed description of what the policy checks
+        - Detailed description of what the PaC checks
+    - File Name
+        - Name of corresponding PaC file
+    - Link
+        - Link to Checkov GitHub docs that describes the corresponding PaC
+- Saves the following properties per PaC of **tfsec**:
+    - Rule Code
+        - Identification code assigned per PaC
+    - Severity
+        - How severe the issue detected by the PaC is regarding security or infrastructure integrity
+    - Title
+        - Brief description of what the PaC checks
+    - Explanation
+        - Detailed Explanation of what the PaC checks
+    - Possible Impact
+        - Potential impact of issues caused by problem detected by PaC
+    - Suggested Resolution
+        - tfsec's suggested solution to problem detected by PaC
+    - Insecure Example
+        - Code snippet of insecure case corresponding to PaC
+    - Secure Example
+        - Code snippet of secure case corresponding to PaC
+    - Policy
+        - Link to tfsec GitHub docs that describe the policy of the corresponding PaC
+    - Links
+        - Links to tfsec GitHub docs or any external links that describes the corresponding PaC and its issues

 ## Requirements